govuk-one-login/life-events-platform/stack-orchestration/README.md

 To run this tool you will need the below CLI's

-* aws cli for managment of Cloudformation stacks
+* aws cli for management of Cloudformation stacks
-* aws sso for authentication
 * jq for formatting and conversion

 ## How to use

+Login into AWS with SSO on the browser.
+Choose an account, and select `Command line or programmatic access`.
+In your terminal, run `aws configure sso` and enter the start URL and region from AWS on your browser.
+This will create a profile that you can set as an environment variable, by running `export AWS_PROFILE=<profile>`.

-Choose your account to run against.
-Login to this account with AWS SSO, setting your AWS_PROFILE environment variable, then run the below, replacing `<environment>`with one of `dev`, `build`, `staging`, `integration`, `production`:
+After this you can then run the below, replacing `<environment>`with one of `dev`, `build`, `staging`, `integration`, `production`:

 ```shell
 ./provision_all.sh <environment>